History of Southend United F.C.: Double relegation

+Further financial difficulties

-On 30 September 2022, the club was placed under a transfer embargo after a missed payment to HMRC; the following day, fans staged protests at Roots Hall after shirt sponsors PG Site Services withdrew their club support via a Facebook post (later retracted).
-Fans group Save Our Southend blamed "the utter ineptitude of Ron Martin in running the club properly," judging him "to be an unfit and improper owner".
-In a statement, Martin blamed a programme delay for a missed payment under the club's Time To Pay Agreement with HMRC, which he said HMRC then cancelled prematurely.
-He said bridging finance would enable the club to discharge its HMRC debt in full.
-HMRC issued a winding-up petition; due to be heard at the High Court on 9 November, it was adjourned to 18 January 2023, meaning the transfer embargo remained in place.
-After members of staff were also reported to be late receiving their October 2022 salaries, the Shrimpers Trust and shirt sponsor PG Site Services each loaned the club £40,000, a gesture described by CEO Tom Lawrence as "humbling".
-He added: "The way out of the financial issues we are currently facing is to move to Fossetts Farm."
-November and some December 2022 wages for players and non-playing staff were also paid late (on 29 December 2022, many backroom staff remained unpaid since October).
-Lawrence said the club had a funding gap of about £2m a year; promotion to League Two would reduce current losses to more manageable levels.
+On 30 September 2022, the club was placed under a transfer embargo after a missed HMRC payment.
+Martin said the club's Time To Pay Agreement with HMRC had been cancelled prematurely, adding bridging finance would enable the club to discharge its HMRC debt in full.
+Nonetheless, in October 2022, HMRC issued a winding-up petition.
+Due to be heard at the High Court on 9 November, it was adjourned to 18 January 2023; the transfer embargo remained in place.
+After members of staff were late receiving their October 2022 salaries, the Shrimpers Trust and shirt sponsor PG Site Services each loaned the club £40,000, a gesture described by CEO Tom Lawrence as "humbling".
+November and some December 2022 wages for players and non-playing staff were also paid late.
+Lawrence said the club had a funding gap of about £2M a year; promotion to League Two would reduce current losses to more manageable levels; the club was then 6th in the National League.

 With the club's final accounts for the year to 31 July 2020 still not filed (overdue since April 2021), on 3 January 2023, Companies House issued a first Gazette notice to have the company struck off.
-On 18 January 2023, the HMRC winding up hearing was adjourned again, until 1 March 2023.
-In a 25 January 2023 statement, Martin could not "outline precise timings" regarding the bridging finance to be applied against the "large" HMRC debt; Martin was later reported to be seeking a £5m loan to pay debts including £1.4m in unpaid tax owed to HMRC.
-The Shrimpers Trust did not expect the club to make a loan repayment due at the start of February, and, with players and other staff unpaid for January, anxious fans started planning a 'phoenix club'.
+On 18 January 2023, the HMRC winding-up hearing was adjourned again, until 1 March 2023.
+In a 25 January 2023 statement, Martin could not "outline precise timings" regarding the bridging finance; he was later reported to be seeking a £5M loan to pay debts including £1.4M in unpaid tax owed to HMRC.
+The Shrimpers Trust did not expect the club to make a loan repayment due at the start of February, and, with players and other staff unpaid for January, anxious fans started planning a 'phoenix club' and there were unsuccessful attempts to engage with Martin over a possible sale of the club.